 It’s smart to consider not only the costs but also the opportunity we offer as well as the broad scope of services we provide.

-By law, rentals less than 180 days must be charged sales & use tax as well as a tourist tax.
-6% sales and use tax and 4% tourist tax are charged to the guest and paid respectively to the Florida Department of Revenue and to the Collier County Tax Collector.
+By law, rentals less than 180 days must be charged sales and use tax as well as a tourist tax.
+6 percent sales and use tax and 4 percent tourist tax are charged to the guest and paid respectively to the Florida Department of Revenue and to the Collier County Tax Collector.

 $12,000 / 30 nights = $400/night.
 One hotel room in Naples in February easily exceeds that nightly rate.
 Our guests are delighted when they can rent a whole house or condo for the price of a single hotel room.

 Remember also, the market for monthly stays is limited to January through March.
-Because we cater to shorter term rentals, we just added 40% to our annual income by drawing in those folks wanting to book shorter stays (typically weeklies or long weekends) in Naples during off season.
+Because we cater to shorter-term rentals, we just added 40 percent to our annual income by drawing in those folks wanting to book shorter stays (typically weeklies or long weekends) in Naples during off-season.

-The first consideration for you is what restrictions you have.
+The first consideration is the restrictions on your property.